aws-samples/serverless-patterns/eventbridge-pipes-ddbstream-sfn/README.md

     --item PlayerName={S="Lionel Messi"},Nationality={S="Argentina"},GoalsScored={S="1"}
 ```

-Step Function should be invoked and you should see the logs for the new execution.
+The Step Functions workflow should be invoked and you should see the logs for the new execution.

 Now add an item to the DynamoDB stream which doesn't match the filter.
 ```bash